-The Company's Restated Articles of Incorporation and By-Laws provide that the Board of Directors shall be divided into two Classes.
+the Board of Directors shall be divided into two Classes.
 Currently, a former Board member holds one additional Board seat in a non-voting advisory capacity.
 The advisory position is not elected, but may be appointed from time to time by vote of the Board of Directors for a period of time as approved by the Board.
 The terms of the three Class II directors expire at the Annual Meeting.
 The Board has nominated for election at the Annual Meeting all of the incumbent Class II directors.
 Each nominated director will serve for a term of two years.
 Each nominee of the Board has expressed his intention to serve the entire term for which election is sought.
 THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" EACH OF THE THREE NOMINEE DIRECTORS LISTED BELOW.

-The following table lists the names and ages, as of November 15, 2003, of the three nominee directors, the four Class I directors whose terms of office will continue after the Annual Meeting, the advisory director, the class to which each director has been or will be elected, the year in which each director was first elected, and the annual meeting (assuming that it is held in December) at
+The following table lists the names and ages, as of November 15, 2003, of the three nominee directors, the four Class I directors whose terms of office will continue after the Annual Meeting, the advisory director, the class to which each director has been or will be elected, the year in which each director was first elected, and the annual meeting (assuming that it is held in December) at which the term of each director will expire.

 Nominee Directors Age Class Director Since Term Expires

+C+ 7 II 59 TT 1990 2003

-Steve A. Ungerman 59 II 1990 2003
+Steve A. Ungerman

 F. Jay Taylor 80 II 1994 2003

 Steven J. Pully 43 II 2002 2003

 Continuing Directors

 Bobby L. Clairday 60 I 1990 2004

 Ronald W. Parker 53 I 1993 2004

 Butler E. Powell 65 I 1998 2004

 Mark E. Schwarz 43 I 2002 2004

 Advisory Director

 Ramon D. Phillips (a) 70 n/a 2002 n/a